gumbol/html5-audio-player/README.md

 > If you did not download or clone the repository then make sure that you have the files in the same directory structure locally.
 Otherwise you will need to point public/index.html to the right file path.

 ## Note
-This is a simple demo of the flexability and the power of the new html audio object.
-I havent add any extra functionality yet. future development on this app will include
+This is a simple demo of the flexability and the power of the new html audio object. future development on this app will include

 * Process json and xml data